nickchow246/colon-images-horizontal-or-vertical/README.md

 The task is pretty simple.
 After 5 epochs of training, the model performs 100% accuracy.

 In this folder, there are two example images.
 The train.py file can be used for training, saving the model and evaluating the model directly.
 The train (first epoch, 20 batches only).py file is used for early termination to see the accuracy with minimal training.

+The dataset or the saved models seem too large to upload.